Back to blog

 HTTP Mirroring

 In this final example, we will review how to mirror traffic.
-There are plenty of use cases for it – monitoring incoming traffic for forensics, analysis, logging, troubleshooting, etc…
+It has plenty of use cases – monitoring incoming traffic for forensics, analysis, logging, troubleshooting, etc.

 With the following rule, we can mirror traffic meant for infra-backend-v1 to infra-backend-v2.